 Working scene files

-You can add more .max or .blend files to the app folder, for using as library files or for multi-scene applications.
-If your app loads multiple glTF files, don't forget to perform export from the corresponding .max or .blend files.
+You can add more scene files to the app folder, for using as library files or for multi-scene applications.
+If your app loads multiple glTF files, don't forget to perform export from the corresponding .blend, .max or .mb files.

 Textures and sounds are typically loaded by an application as external files.
 Make sure that you use relative file paths in the 3D editor of your choice for all images, and that your images are stored inside your application folder, otherwise there may be issues with the publication of your app.